-The College of Business houses nine research centers.
-These centers provide information and assistance to the business community on a wide variety of subjects.
+The College of Business houses eight research centers.
+These centers provide support for faculty research, give opportunities for advanced graduate students' involvement with faculty, and provide information and assistance to the business community on a wide variety of subjects.
 Operating under the umbrella of the L. William Seidman Research Institute, these centers are

-- 1. the Arizona Real Estate Center; - the Center for Advanced Purchasing Studies; - 3. the Center for Business Research; - 4. the Center for Financial Systems Research; - 5. the Division of Information, Management and Systems Technology; - 6. the Economic Outlook Center; - 7. the First Interstate Center for Services Marketing; - 8. the Joan and David Lincoln Center for Ethics; and - 9. the National Science Foundation Center.
+- 1. the Arizona Real Estate Center; - 2. the Center for Advanced Purchasing Studies;

+- 3. the Center for Advancement of Small Business; - 4. the Center for Business Research: - 5. the Center for Financial Systems Research; - the Economic Outlook Center; 6. - the First Interstate Center for Ser-7 vices Marketing; and - the Joan and David Lincoln Center 8. for Ethics.

 The college is the site of the National Science Foundation's Industry/University Cooperative Research Center for Health Management.
-The center is a collaborative effort with the Western Network for Education in Health Administration.
-Center university partners are Arizona State University, the University of British Columbia, the University of California at Berkeley, the University of California at Los Angeles, the University of Colorado at Denver, University of Southern California, the University of Washington, San Diego State University, Northwestern University, Ohio State University, and the University of Michigan.
+The center is a collaborative effort with the Network for Healthcare Management.
+Center university partners are ASU, Northwestern University, Ohio State University, San Diego State University, the University of California at Berkeley, the University of California at Los Angeles, the University of Colorado at Denver, the University of Michigan, the University of Missouri, University of Southern California, the University of Toronto, the University of Washington, and Virginia Commonwealth University.

-The industry sponsors are Franciscan Health Group West in Tacoma, Washington; Samaritan Foundation in Phoenix; Hospital of the Good Samaritan in Los Angeles; Intermountain Health Care in Salt Lake City; Mercy Health Services in Farmington Hills, Michigan; Sisters of Charity Health Care Systems in Cincinnati, Ohio; Sisters of Providence in Seattle; St. Joseph health Systems in Orange, California; Tucson Medical Center in Tucson; and Virginia Mason Medical Center in Seattle.
+The industry sponsors are Baylor Health Care System in Dallas; Franciscan Health Group West in Tacoma, Washington; HealthPartners of Southern Arizona in Tucson; Intermountain Health Care, Inc. in Salt Lake City; Mercy Health Services in Farmington Hills, Michigan; Northwestern Healthcare Network in Chicago; Samaritan Health System in Phoenix; Sisters of Charity Health Care Systems in Cincinnati; and Virginia Mason Medical Center in Seattle.